Moorabool Gardens for Wildlife

-Our specially trained Garden Guides are here to assist program participants plant wildlife friendly gardens and show ways to attract more species to their gardens.
+Our trained Garden Guides are here to assist program participants plant wildlife friendly gardens and show ways to attract more species to their gardens.

-Garden guides visit program participants in their gardens, discuss the visions of the garden and prepare a short report including the ways to make gardens even more beneficial to our native wildlife.
+When possible our garden guides visit program participants in their gardens, discuss the visions of the garden and prepare a short report including the ways to make gardens even more beneficial to our native wildlife.